Ulbora/Six910-ui/README.md

 ### Project Status
-Six910 is currently a Release Candidate (RC) and currently running on multiple sites.
+Six-9-10 has released and currently running on multiple sites.

 ### The Speeding Fast Shopping Cart
 An open source ecommerce platform server for building online shopping cart systems; written in golang.
 This is the user's storefront and admin panel.

-This project is the storefront UI that works with Six910 REST implementation of a hosted ecommerce solution.
+This project is the storefront UI that works with Six-9-10 REST implementation of a hosted ecommerce solution.

-1. Users of Six910 UI, together with Six910 will be able to customize templates just like other hosted solutions.
+1. Users of Six-9-10 UI, together with Six-9-10 are able to customize templates just like other hosted solutions.
 2. Templates can either be written in Golang templating or use a JavaScript framework like Angular or React.
 3. REST services expose all cart functionality.